Referral Procedure and case advice

 Advice on cases given by WMRs from a distance:

 We are pleased to offer prompt and free advice on radiographs and case histories, communicating by email or phone as you prefer.
-Our aim is to reply within just a day or two, and usually within a matter of hours.
-If you need really urgent advice, please make this clear when you contact us.
+Our aim is to reply to routine emails within 24 hours, but we usually reply within a matter of hours.
+If we haven’t replied to your email within 24 hours, please call us to see if there has been a problem with us receiving it.

 Please note the limits of responsibility for advice given to general practice colleagues by the staff of West Midlands Referrals for cases that are not actually under the care of West Midlands Referrals: